MicrosoftDocs/win32/desktop-src/Controls/readerscroll.md

 ---
 title: ReaderScroll callback function
-description: An application-defined callback function used when the mouse pointer is moved within the portion of the reader mode window that has been declared as the active scrolling area. ms.assetid: 'b1feb661-e3bc-4fcd-9acf-ac000c3066bd'
+description: An application-defined callback function used when the mouse pointer is moved within the portion of the reader mode window that has been declared as the active scrolling area. ms.assetid: b1feb661-e3bc-4fcd-9acf-ac000c3066bd
+keywords:
-keywords: ["ReaderScroll callback function Windows Controls"]
+- ReaderScroll callback function Windows Controls
 topic_type:
 - apiref
 api_name: